Current Affairs-Topics

 • AI-based pollution monitoring

-• Cloud seeding project Delhi
+• Cloud seeding project in Delhi

 Final Thoughts